Fazorath/AbyssTracker/README.md

 # Todo:
 - Function to average out profits hourly in both the abyss and incursion functions
-- error input for the incursion Module
+- error input for the Incursion Module
+- add session details into file for Incursion Module

 # 4/5/24 TextFile Functionality
 Adding to File branch created to work on the functionality to add